-In order to register a .COM.AU or .NET.AU domain, the domain owner must meet one of the following requirements:
+In order to register a .COM.AU or .NET.AU domain name, the domain owner must meet the following requirements:

-- The domain name must be an exact match, abbreviation or acronym of the registrant’s name or Trademark, or otherwise closely and substantially connected to the registrant, in accordance with the categories of “close and substantial connection”.
+- Domain name must be an exact match, abbreviation or acronym of your name, or otherwise be closely and substantially connected to it.

 - Foreign companies and individuals must also have a registered trademark or a trademark application in Australia (an International trademark that includes the Australian territory is also valid) .

 If you do not meet these requirements, we suggest you file a Trademark Registration Request in Australia for Domain Registration with us.
 This service takes around 72 hours and has a one-time fee of US $390.
 You can request your trademark by filling in Trademark Registration Order Form.

 - Write “For .AU domain registration” in the “Goods/services” box.